 Tests are an important and integral part of the software development process.
-The thoroughness of testing conducted on finished products is the main factor that determines project terms and deadlines as well as the possible need to introduce modifications and adjustments at later stages.
-By testing the product at different stages of development we are able to ensure the high quality of the work we do for our customers.
+The thoroughness of the testing, which is conducted on finished products, is the main factor that determines the project's terms and deadlines.
+It may also uncover the need to introduce modifications and adjustments at later stages.
+By testing the product at different stages of development, we are able to ensure the high quality of the work we do for our customers.
 You can download examples of test plans below.

 We fully realise the importance of the testing process and so ensure that it takes place at every stage of product development.
 EDISON owns a wide range of modern testing equipment: mobile phones, smartphones, tablet computers, laptops, and desktop computers, all working on various operating systems.
-As a rule, any product is tested with all devices on which it is intended to be used.
-Some of this equipment can be viewed on the slides.
+As a rule, any product should be tested on all devices, with which it is intended to be used.
+A sample of this equipment can be viewed on the following slides.